BearinxSimulationSuite/REXSapi/README.md

 # Supported REXS Versions

+The library uses REXS database model files in order to validate REXS model files.
+Database model files can be downloaded from the [REXS database page](https://database.rexs.info/).
+Currently, the implementation supports versions 1.0 to 1.4, but newer database files should also work.
+Version 1.0 to 1.4 database model files in english and german can also be found in the models directory of the project.

-The implementation currently supports versions 1.0 to 1.4.
-It supports model files in xml and json format.
+The library supports REXS model files in xml and json format.

 # Supported Platforms

 The library can be used on
 - Linux
 - Windows
+- Mac OS X

 You need a C++17 compatible compiler to use the library.